Dental Assistant Certificate Program

 Credits4

-Our Dental Assistant Program provides training in the following technical and professional skills to help you prepare for a future career as a dental assistant:
+The Dental Assistant Program at CHCP provides training in the technical and professional skills needed for a career in dental assisting, including but not limited to the following:

 • Oral hygiene techniques